-Guardian Portfolio Commentary (Unaudited)
+Large Cap Value Portfolio Commentary (Unaudited)

-The Neuberger Berman Advisers Management Trust Guardian Portfolio Class I generated a total return of -7.61% for the 12 months ended December 31, 2018, underperforming the -4.38% total return of its benchmark, the S&P 500° Index (the Index).
-(Performance for all share classes is provided in the table immediately following this letter.)
+The Neuberger Berman Advisers Management Trust Large Cap Value Portfolio Class I posted a total return of -1.04% for the 12 months ended December 31, 2018, outperforming its benchmark, the Russell 1000° Value Index (the Index), which posted a -8.27% total return for the same period.

 The U.S. stock market generated strong results over the first nine months of the year, reaching several new all-time highs.
 This rally was driven by generally robust corporate earnings, partially fueled by the 2017 tax reform bill.
 However, the market then reversed course and experienced a broad-based decline over the last three months of 2018.
-A number of issues negatively impacted investor sentiment, including moderating global growth, ongoing global trade tensions, concerns over future U.S. Federal Reserve Board monetary tightening and a partial U.S. government shutdown.
-All told, the Index fell -13.52% in the fourth quarter, pushing its calendar year 2018 total return to -4.38%.
+A number of issues negatively impacted investor sentiment, including moderating global growth, ongoing global trade tensions, concerns over future U.S. Federal Reserve Board (Fed) monetary tightening and a partial U.S. government shutdown.
+All told, the S&P 500° Index fell -13.52% in the fourth quarter, pushing its calendar year 2018 return to -4.38%.
+Meanwhile, the Index declined -11.72% during the fourth quarter and fell -8.27% in 2018.
 Eight of the 11 sectors within the Index posted negative returns for the year.
-On a relative basis, cyclical sectors, such as Energy, Materials and Industrials produced the weakest results, whereas more defensive sectors, including Health Care and Utilities generated positive results.
+On a relative basis, cyclical sectors, such as Industrials and Energy produced the weakest results, whereas more defensive sectors, including Health Care and Utilities, generated positive results.